 In surveying my readers and clients, I’ve found that about 93 percent have felt better on a gluten-free diet.
-Another 75 percent reported feeling better on a dairy-free diet, 73 percent felt better grain-free, and another 60 percent said they felt better soy-free.
+Another 75 percent reported feeling better on a dairy-free diet, 73 percent felt better grain free, and another 60 percent said they felt better soy free.
 Egg and nightshade-free diets were helpful 40 percent and 35 percent of the time, respectively.
 One of the easiest ways to begin identifying your own food sensitivities is with an elimination diet.
 You can also read my article about food sensitivities for more information to help you get started.

 2. Nutrient depletions: Micronutrient deficiencies are common in people with Hashimoto’s.
-This could be due to lack of sufficient thyroid hormones, as such a state makes nutrient extraction from food more difficult and less efficient.
+This could be due to a lack of sufficient thyroid hormones, as such a state makes nutrient extraction from food more difficult and less efficient.
 Nutrient deficiencies can also occur as a result of eating nutrient-poor foods, following a calorie-restricted diet, having inflammation from infections or food sensitivities, taking certain medications, or having an imbalance of gut bacteria.

 These nutrient deficiencies contribute to the development of Hashimoto’s, as well as many of its symptoms.
 Restoring one’s nutrient levels through nutrient-dense foods, supplementation, and optimizing digestion, are some of the fastest ways to feel better with Hashimoto’s!